-Systemd is a suit that manage to do many task in Debian/ Ubuntu OS.
+Systemd is a suite that manages to do many tasks in Debian/ Ubuntu OS.
 In this lesson, I only focus on its service management aspect.

 The command used to manage systemd is